Shah Mahmood Qureshi: Early life and education

 Qureshi is married and he is a father of one son, named Zain Hussain Qureshi and two daughters.
 Qureshi is an agriculturalist and was the president of the Farmers Association of Pakistan.

 Political career

-Qureshi was elected for the first time to the Provincial Assembly of the Punjab from Multan in 1985 Pakistani general election which were held on a non-party basis during the military government of Muhammad Zia-ul-Haq.
+Qureshi was elected for the first time to the Provincial Assembly of the Punjab from Multan in the 1985 Pakistani general election which were held on a non-party basis during the military government of Muhammad Zia-ul-Haq.
 He joined the Pakistan Muslim League (PML) in 1986.